USFWS/secas/_posts/2023-02-27-New-features-added-to-the-Blueprint-Explorer-filtering-and-more.md

 <figure>
   <img src="{{site.baseurl}}/images/BlueprintExplorerSnipPixelFiltersToggle.PNG" alt="Screenshot of the viewer with a red arrow pointing to the pixel filters toggle to switch modes"/>
-  <figcaption>To switch to pixel filters mode in the <a href="https://blueprint.geoplatform.gov/southeast/">Blueprint Explorer</a>, click the "pixel filters" toggle at the top of the screen.</figcaption>
+  <figcaption>To switch to pixel filters mode, click the "pixel filters" toggle at the top of the screen.</figcaption>
 </figure>

 Let's say you're particularly interested in regional connectivity--maybe you're looking for the best places to put in a new wildlife road crossing.
 One place to start would be to look at the parts of the Blueprint that are identified as a hub or a corridor in the underlying connectivity analysis!
 Now with one click, you can filter the Blueprint by the hubs and corridors.